MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **What this project is**
 A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

-Rather than training a new model, this project **evaluates learned models as real-world socio-technical systems**, probing how spatial knowledge, bias, and salience emerge from model behaviour.
+Rather than training a new model, this project **evaluates learned models as real-world socio-technical systems**, analysing how spatial knowledge, bias, and salience emerge from model behaviour.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
 They increasingly power mapping, navigation, travel discovery, and urban analytics.
-If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible—reinforcing spatial inequality at scale.
+If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.

 This project asks a critical question:
-> *Do AI systems perceive cities the way humans do—or do they distort urban space even further?*
+> *Do AI systems perceive cities the way humans do — or do they distort urban space even further?*

 **What I built**
 - Adapted **Stanley Milgram’s human urban recognisability experiments** to multimodal LLMs